-PTO provides a weekly email of activities in our school periodically during the school year.
-Student recognition for various awards is usually mentioned in these emails/newsletters.
-Please look for these each week.
+A monthly newsletter of activities in our school periodically during the school year.
+Student recognition for various awards is usually mentioned in these newsletters.
+Please look for these each month.
 They come home with your child.
 We hope this will provide you with some insight into "what's happening" and what is coming up.